How to Ask Open-Ended Questions (80+ Examples in 2025)

 10. What are the most amazing things about being a student at your school?

-3 Live Q&A Tools For Open ended Questions
+3 Live Q&A Tools for Hosting Open-ended Questions

 Gather live responses from thousands of people with the help of some online tools.
 They are best for meetings, webinars, lessons or hangouts when you want to give the whole crew a chance to get involved.